 In addition to coursework, Students must complete additional requirements for each program.
 Sociology PhD requirements are listed here and include at least three quarters of Teaching Assistantship, three quarters of Research Assistantship, and successful completion of a doctoral dissertation.
 For additional requirements for the JD degree, see the Stanford Law School website.

 Stanford is committed to creating a true joint program, where students receive full academic and financial support for both degrees.
 Students who are accepted into the JD/PhD Program in Law and Sociology will typically pay for only two semesters of law school tuition – a savings of approximately $50,000 (compared, for example, to programs at other top-ranked law schools that require students to pay for five semesters of law school tuition), and will receive nearly a full year of credit toward the law degree from approved sociology coursework.
-Through a combination of fellowships, research, and teaching assistantships; the Department of Sociology currently provides full tuition, stipends, and funds to support research for five academic years of graduate-level study in sociology to each student admitted to the PhD program.
-Thus, students admitted to the joint program will generally pay no tuition beyond the first year of law school, and will receive a stipend for five additional years of study in the law school and the sociology department.
+Through a combination of fellowships, research, and teaching assistantships; the Department of Sociology currently provides full tuition, stipends, and funds to support research for six academic years of graduate-level study in sociology to each student admitted to the PhD program.
+Thus, students admitted to the joint program will generally pay no tuition beyond the first year of law school, and will receive a stipend for six additional years of study in the law school and the sociology department.